phzao/ajudaime-api/README.md

 A simple API to control donations to people who need some.
 This API use elasticsearch.

+Ps.
+This API was made on 2 days and is there is no unit tests for routes yet.

 ## Requirements

 You must have installed Git, Docker, Docker-compose and Make before proceeding.